 - Don’t force the app to close by swiping up on the app when the multitasking view is open.
 If you do this then iOS will not let the app run in the background until you manually open the app again.

 If those don’t help, here are a few more tips:

-- If you’re wondering about the status of a package, just open the app. iOS will notice you opening the app more often and allow it to run in the background more often.
-You don’t have to leave the app open—if you give it a moment to start updating and then close it, it will continue to update in the background.
-Over time you won't have to update the app as often to get notifications.
+- If you’re wondering about the status of a package, just open the app and check. iOS will notice you opening the app more often and allow it to run in the background more often.
+Over time you won’t have to update the app as often to get notifications.